BeardedWrench/Utils/README.md

 # Utils

-a repo of small utils that i sometimes use
+## A Small collection of basic utilities that i sometimes use